Project

 It looks like it's standardised in a way that might be a useful goal for RubyVM::AST.

-Updated by lucasbuchala (Lucas Buchala) over 5 years ago
+Updated by lucasbuchala (Lucas Buchala) almost 6 years ago

 Hello.
 Sorry to step in with a frivolous suggestion, but I just noticed the name RubyVM::AbstractSyntaxTree in the RC1 announcement and was surprised by the length of the word when the shorter name "AST" would suffice.